KuriosityRobotics/freight-frenzy/README.md

  * A new LinearOpMode class is introduced.
    - Teams can use the LinearOpMode mode to create a linear (not event driven) program model.
    - Teams can use blocking statements like Thread.sleep() within a linear op mode.
- * The API for the Legacy com.kuriosityrobotics.configuration.Module and Core Device Interface com.kuriosityrobotics.configuration.Module have been updated.
+ * The API for the Legacy com.kuriosityrobotics.firstforward.robot.configuration.Module and Core Device Interface com.kuriosityrobotics.firstforward.robot.configuration.Module have been updated.
-   - Support for encoders with the Legacy com.kuriosityrobotics.configuration.Module is now working.
+   - Support for encoders with the Legacy com.kuriosityrobotics.firstforward.robot.configuration.Module is now working.
  * The hardware loop has been updated for better performance.